holochain/app-store-dnas/rfcs/DL-2023-02-27-01-portal-host-detection.md

 - The minimum wait time to install an app would be the timeout + time get and install the package

+### Front-end Async Ping/Pong

+The UI requests a list of hosts and implements its own asynchronous array of ping/pong calls.
+Once the first response is received, the package download can be initialized immediately.
+The remaining pongs can be queued as alternatives in-case the first fails.
+While there can be follow-up for the hosts who do not respond at all.

+Pros

+- Can be implemented quickly without Holochain team
+- Responses would be as quick as possible
+- Preserves information about non-responsive hosts

+Cons

+- ?

 ## Decision

 TBD